 This means that there is a unit for every size of distance people may need to measure in different situations.
 Feet and inches are used for human heights, yards are used for road sign distances, chains are used for railway measurements, furlongs for measuring fields and horse races, and miles for the distances between towns and cities.
 There is rarely ever a need to convert directly from miles to yards; the chain and furlong fit in between to give an appropriate unit for each kind of distance.

 An acre is an area equivalent to one chain by one furlong, or 22 by 220 yards.
 This means an acre can easily be divided up into 8 square chains, each of which can be divided into 484 square yards (giving 4840 square yards in an acre).
-Eight acres make a square mile.
+Ten acres make a square furlong, and 64 of these (8×8 in a grid), or 640 acres, make a square mile.

 The main imperial weights you will encounter in day-to-day life are the ounce (oz), pound (lb) and stone (st).
 16 ounces are in a pound, allowing division by 2, 4 and 8.
 The stone provides a unit ideally sized for human weights in between the pound and the next unit up, the hundredweight (cwt).
 There are 14 pounds in a stone and 8 stones in a hundredweight, meaning there are 112 pounds in a hundredweight.
 The last unit above that is the ton, which has 20 hundredweight or 2240 pounds.